Convergence of adaptive stochastic collocation with finite elements: Numerical experiments

-The Matlab implementation of Algorithm \ref{algo:SCFE} used to produce the numerical results presented in this section is based on the Sparse Grids Matlab Kit \cite{back.nobile.eal:comparison} and on the implementation of the h-adaptive P1 finite element algorithm from \cite{funken2011efficient}.
-The parts of the algorithm that deal with parameter enrichment (e.g. Algorithm \ref{algo:Refine_param_space}) were implemented following the guidelines from \cite{guignard2018posteriori}.
+The Matlab implementation of Algorithm \ref{algo:SCFE} used to produce the numerical results presented in this section is based on {two Matlab libraries.
+For sparse grid algorithms, the \emph{Sparse Grids Kit} \cite{back.nobile.eal:comparison} was used.
+The implementation of the adaptive P1 finite element methods is from the { \emph{p1afem}} Matlab package \cite{funken2011efficient}, which uses Matlab's direct solver for sparse matrices.
+For further details about parameters and algorithm used within these libraries, the reader is referred to the respective documentations.} The parts of the algorithm that deal with parameter enrichment (e.g. Algorithm \ref{algo:Refine_param_space}) were implemented following the guidelines from \cite{guignard2018posteriori}.